-Browns release Whitehead after disturbing social media rant
+Browns’ Whitehead released after ‘unacceptable’ Twitter rant

 CLEVELAND (AP) — Jermaine Whitehead’s disturbing social media rant cost him his job.

-The Browns cut the safety Monday, hours after the team reprimanded Whitehead for “totally unacceptable and highly inappropriate behavior” following a 24-19 loss to the Denver Broncos on Sunday.
+The Browns cut the safety Monday, hours after the team reprimanded Whitehead for “totally unacceptable and highly inappropriate” posts following a 24-19 loss to the Denver Broncos on Sunday.

 Whitehead made several threatening and expletive-laden posts on Twitter while still in uniform following Cleveland’s fourth straight loss.
 One of Whitehead’s tweets was directed at Dustin Fox, a former NFL player who works for the team’s radio network.
 Fox had sent an earlier tweet criticizing Whitehead’s tackling.